-You’ll develop technical and management skills to enhance security in computer systems.
-This is applicable to organisations with very diverse functions, such as governments, the military, corporations, hospitals, financial institutions, universities or private businesses.
+You'll develop technical and management skills to enhance security in computer systems.
+This is applicable to organisations whose functions are varied, such as governments, the military, corporations, hospitals, financial institutions, universities or private businesses.

 Software architects oversee the high-level design and structure of the ICT systems that underpin the infrastructure of an organisation.

-With the accelerating growth and evolution in the technologies available for developing software applications and systems, greater efficiency and flexibility will be highly sought in organisations of all sizes.
+With the accelerating growth and evolution in the technologies available for developing software applications and systems, greater efficiency and flexibility will be in high demand in organisations of all sizes.

-You’ll develop an enhanced understanding of the high-level design and structure of the ICT systems that underpin the infrastructure of an organisation.
-You’ll gain expertise in advanced software development techniques and technologies, exploiting modern development environments and languages, and balancing a range of usability issues when designing solutions.
+You’ll develop a greater understanding of the high-level design and structure of the ICT systems that underpin the infrastructure of an organisation.
+You'll gain expertise in advanced software development techniques and technologies, exploiting modern development environments and languages, and balancing a range of usability issues when designing solutions.

 Web systems and search technology

-The explosion of web resources and internet applications presents us with unprecedented choice and opportunity; however searching and deciding on what to use, choose or lose is becoming trickier.
+The explosion of web resources and internet applications presents us with unprecedented choice and opportunity; however searching and deciding on what to use, choose or lose is becoming more difficult.

-You’ll understand the design and implementation of search engines, search engine optimisation, structured and unstructured information management and web services.
+You'll learn about the design and implementation of search engines, search engine optimisation, structured and unstructured information management and web services.